NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Measured in meters.
 See :numref:`ba_mapproj_dem` for more details.

 --reference-dem <string>
     If specified, intersect rays from matching pixels with this DEM, find the average, and constrain during optimization that rays keep on intersecting close to this point.
-This works even when the rays are almost parallel.
+This works even when the rays are almost parallel, but then then consider using the option ``--forced-triangulation-distance``.
 See also ``--reference-dem-weight`` and ``--reference-dem-robust-threshold``.

 --reference-dem-weight <double (default: 1.0)>
     Multiply the xyz differences for the ``--reference-dem`` option by